 Considering the institutional factors, growth in household debt occurs due to the relaxing of financial lending restrictions (Campbell & Hercowitz, 2005).
 These findings were confirmed by the 2008 global financial crisis due to subprime mortgage loans.
 Households' decisions to enter the credit market depend on demand and supply factors.
-On the demand side, households' desires and preferences determine the probability of borrowing and the loan interest rate.
-On the supply side, lenders' decisions depend on borrowers' capacity to repay and institutional limitations on lending.
+On the demand side, households' decisions depend on borrowers' capacity to repay and institutional limitations on lending.

 Currently, household debt accounts for 10% of the GDP in Sri Lanka, and recently borrowing has become a trend in many urban and rural households.
 Also, it has been reported that suicidal tendencies are increasing in the country due to indebtedness (Fonseka, 2021).
 Therefore, studies related to the credit behavior of households are essential to identify the gravity of the problem.
 In this respect, the study tries to achieve three objectives.
 First, it aims to understand the patterns of savings and credit behavior of Sri Lankan households; second, it identifies the reasons for the credit demand of households; and third, it investigates the relative significance of demographic and other socioeconomic factors that influence each reason for the credit demand of households.
-The analysis is based on primary data from 1,500 household units covering six Sri Lankan districts.
-The study used a thematic approach and a multinomial logistic regression analysis to achieve the desired objectives.
+The analysis is based on primary data from 1,500 household units covering six Sri Lankan districts.1 The study used a thematic approach and a multinomial logistic regression analysis to achieve the desired objectives.